-Newcastle City Council recently joined the Cities Power Partnership, a Climate Council program in which cities and towns pledge key actions to reduce their climate impact.
+City Of Newcastle recently joined the Cities Power Partnership, a Climate Council program in which cities and towns pledge key actions to reduce their climate impact.

-Summerhill's solar farm and eight other solar installations - on the rooftops of Newcastle City Council buildings including an art gallery, museum, works depot and libraries - are part of actions endorsed.
+Summerhill's solar farm and eight other solar installations - on the rooftops of City Of Newcastle buildings including an art gallery, museum, works depot and libraries - are part of actions endorsed.

 Others actions include promoting more sustainable ways to travel, by providing cycling infrastructure and electric-vehicle chargers, and installing energy-efficient LED lighting.